-The following Compensation Discussion and Analysis describes the philosophy, objectives and structure of our 2022 executive compensation program and includes discussion and background information regarding the compensation of our NEOs.
+The following Compensation Discussion and Analysis describes the philosophy, objectives and structure of our 2023 executive compensation program and includes discussion and background information regarding the compensation of our NEOs.
 This information is intended to be read in conjunction with the section titled "Executive Compensation" immediately following this section, which provide further historical compensation information.

-Our NEOs for 2022 were:
+Our NEOs for 2023 were:

-- John Evans, our Chief Executive Officer ("CEO"); - Giuseppe Ciaramella, Ph.D., our President; and - Terry-Ann Burrell, our Chief Financial Officer ("CFO").
+- John Evans, our Chief Executive Officer ("CEO"); - Giuseppe Ciaramella, Ph.D., our President; - Terry-Ann Burrell, our Chief Financial Officer ("CFO"); - Christine Bellon, our Chief Legal Officer ("CLO"); and - Amy Simon, our Chief Medical Officer ("CMO").